What is Microlearning? Best Practices, Benefits, & Top Examples

 Is microlearning really that important?
 After all, haven’t companies successfully used traditional training formats for decades?

 Whether companies have been successful with old-school training methods is up for debate, especially as current research reveals more about how quickly we forget what we learn.
-However, the reality is that people have access to far more information and technology than ever before, and learning styles have changed dramatically.
+However, the reality is that people have access to far more information and technology than ever before, and today people have very short attention spans.

-People have very short attention spans, and keeping employees focused and engaged is not easy.
-By creating short, personalized, and relevant training modules, you can meet your team members exactly where they are and deliver the information they need
+Learning styles have changed dramatically, which makes microlearning essential.
+By creating short, personalized, and relevant training modules, you can meet your team members exactly where they are and deliver the information they need.

 Other benefits of microlearning include: